Atlético honors virus victims, beats Valladolid to go 3rd

 BARCELONA, Spain (AP) — Atlético Madrid honored the club’s victims of the coronavirus pandemic and earned a hard-fought victory Saturday in its first home game since the Spanish league resumed.

-Substitute Victor “Vitolo” Machín scored the winner in the 81st minute of a 1-0 win over Valladolid.
+Substitute Victor “Vitolo” Machín scored in the 81st minute as Atlético beat Valladolid 1-0.
 The victory lifted Diego Simeone’s team past Sevilla and into third place on head-to-head goal difference.

 Barcelona leads the league by three points over Real Madrid, which can pull level if it wins at Real Sociedad on Sunday.
 Madrid holds the tiebreaker between the two in case of a tie.
 Atlético and Sevilla trail Barcelona by 13 points with eight games left.